 How Legal Technology Can Help Contract Negotiation

-So, how do you efficiently manage all of these concurrent negotiation processes effectively and efficiently?
+So, how do you efficiently manage all of these concurrent negotiation processes effectively and efficiently while actively listening and planning to execute ideally-negotiated terms?

 The key to negotiation success is leveraging contract negotiation tracking tools that record the touchpoints and contract modifications within a centralized system that connects internal and external stakeholders.